devRant-Community/Community-Programming-Book/book/languages/golang/advantages.md

 # Advantages of Golang

-Here are some advantages of using it:
+## Here are some advantages of using it

 * **Go compiles directly into machine code**.
 Compilation is fast, **cross-platform compatible** and it creates only one executable file without dependencies.